garv4179/Lending_Club_CaseStudy/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

+## Note ##

+Request you to please find the Removing Outliers images in the folder name(Outliers_images).
+It was not showing properly in the python file thats why created the folder and put screenshot for visibility.

 ## Acknowledgements

 This project was inspired by UpGrad IITB Programme as a case study for the Machine Learning and Artificial Intelligence course.